joachim-n/drupal-project-contrib-development/README.md

 release tag where it was checked out to begin with, in order to satisfy Composer's package version requirements.

+### Switch back to package release

+A command to do this is on the roadmap.

+In the meantime, do the following:

+1. Remove the Composer path repository for the module from the project's composer.json file.
+You can leave the git clone in place for a future issue, or in case you need to make further fixes to the feature branch.
+2. Do `composer update drupal/MODULE`.

 ## Installation

 Install with Composer: